-As a Christian leader, you are held to high moral, ethical, and social standards.
-As a leader, you are held to high standards, but that bar is raised even higher as a Christian leader.
+People hold you to high moral, ethical, and social standards as a Christian.
+But unfortunately, the bar is raised even higher as a Christian leader.
 Why?
-Because both the Christian and non-Christian social environment has tended to expect that Christians measure up to their self-proclaimed moral and ethical standards, as they rightly should.
-What can you do to be sure you stand up to the test in the area of Christian leadership?
+Christian and non-Christian social environments expect Christians to measure up to their self-proclaimed moral and ethical standards.
+So what can you do to be sure you stand up to the test in Christian leadership?

 1) Probably the most important thing you can do as a Christian leader is to clean up your act—